mehd0017/DataStructure-C-/README.md

 -In the hashqueue file, the queue is created using a hash table where all the processes that has the same priority are placed in a linked list in the apropriate index in the hash table.

 -In the Tablequeue file, the queue is created using a regular priority queue structure and all the processes are sorted according to the priorities. the processes with the same priority are placed according to FIFO.

+-The processes information are in the processe file of type TXT